harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md

 ## Process overview

-After you set up the Kubernetes cluster that you want to use as your build infrastructure, you use a Harness [Kubernetes cluster connector](../../../platform/7_Connectors/add-a-kubernetes-cluster-connector.md) and Harness Delegate to create a connection between Harness and your cluster.
+After you set up the Kubernetes cluster that you want to use as your build infrastructure, you use a Harness [Kubernetes Cluster connector](../../../platform/7_Connectors/add-a-kubernetes-cluster-connector.md) and Harness Delegate to create a connection between Harness and your cluster.

-Here's a short video that walks you through adding a Harness Kubernetes cluster connector and Harness Kubernetes delegate.
-The delegate is added to the target cluster, then the Kubernetes cluster connector uses the delegate to connect to the cluster.
+Here's a short video that walks you through adding a Harness Kubernetes Cluster connector and Harness Kubernetes delegate.
+The delegate is added to the target cluster, then the Kubernetes Cluster connector uses the delegate to connect to the cluster.

 <!-- Video:
 https://harness-1.wistia.com/medias/rpv5vwzpxz-->